 IoT application Class: Details for the class of use: consumer, industrial, or critical infrastructure.
 These class type will have a bearing on how the data and security of the IoT application is enrolled onto the SP.

-Security capability: The security capabilities of the IpT application.
+Security capability: The security capabilities of the IoT application.
 This will indicate the security capabilities of the IoT application, authentication, as well as the ability for the IoT application to secure a private key in a trust enclave.

 Authentication type: The mechanism is used to authenticate the IoT Application.
 For example, if using a PKI certificate, who is the root of trust.